ricab/scope_guard/README.md

-Note: to obtain more output (e.g. because there was a failure), run `VERBOSE=1 make test_verbose` instead, to get the command lines used in compilation tests as well as the test output.
+Note: to obtain more output (e.g. because there was a failure), run `VERBOSE=1 make test_verbose` instead, to get the command lines used in compilation tests, as well as the test output.